TheFirstNomad/usdc-directory-dex-contracts/README.md

 # usdc-directory-dex-contracts

-Core smart contracts powering liquidity and swapping for the USDC Directory DEX on Arc Testnet.
+Core smart contracts for liquidity provision and token swapping in the USDC Directory DEX.

 ## Overview

-This repository contains the contracts used for the DEX functionality in [usdc.directory](https://usdc.directory).
-USDC serves as the native gas token on Arc Testnet.
+This repository contains the contracts used for the DEX features on **Arc Testnet**, enabling users to add/remove liquidity and perform swaps with USDC as the native gas token.

 ## Deployed Contracts (Arc Testnet)